verlab/mobilerobotics_class/README.md

 ### Running the nodes

-1. First, choose one of the several options to run the [Stage Simulator](http://wiki.ros.org/stage ):
+1.Choose one of the several options to run the [Stage Simulator](http://wiki.ros.org/stage ):
    - To use a differencial robot (Pioneer DX):
 ```sh
 # Empty map